veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 If you want to upload a new data set, Veracity suggests using an existing template such as Poseidon Principles or Sea Cargo Charter.
 You can upload data as a CSV file.

 ### To share a data set
-You can share a snapshot or a dynamic (live) version of a data set to file storage in [Data Fabric](https://developer.veracity.com/docs/section/datafabric/datafabric) and specify who can access it and when their access expires.
+You can share a dynamic (live) version of a data set to file storage in [Data Fabric](https://developer.veracity.com/docs/section/datafabric/datafabric) and specify who can access it and when their access expires.

 To share a data set with one or more users:
 1. Hover over the row with a data set.
-Two icons will appear in the right corner of the row.
+Action icons will appear in the right corner of the row.
 2. Select the sharing icon (the last one).
 3. Under **Share with user**, enter the email address of a user.
 You can add multiple users.
 4. Select the **Add** button to confirm.
-5. Under **Share access for**, select how long the data set should be available to the user(s).
-6. Select the **Share** button.
+5. Select the **Share** button.
-7. In the dialog window that appears, decide whether you want to create and save in your storage a CSV file based on the data set you are sharing.
+6. In the dialog window that appears, decide whether you want to create and save in your storage a CSV file based on the data set you are sharing.

 Note that:
-* You can share a snapshot or a dynamic version of the data set.
+* You can share a dynamic version of the data set.
 * Users are notified by email when they get access to a data set.

 ### To see data sets shared with you